adanque/Working-with-Keras-Convolutional-Networks-ConvNets/README.md

 ## _Deep Learning with Keras for processing image identification_

 Author: Alan Danque

 ![A remote image](https://adanque.github.io/assets/img/KerasConvolutional.jpg)

 Using Keras Convolutional Networks for image processing and detection.

-## Features
-- Python

-- ✨Python Libraries Used: ✨
+## Pythonic Libraries Used in this project
 - keras
 - tensorflow
 - imageio